 Kyle sat back in his seat and looked around the small group of surviving officers that formed the command staff.
-"So a Krypter call but an odd one, I don't know what most of that gibberish was but what we did get well the accent is odd and the pronunciation is off.
-It almost sounds like an Aerilon accent but not quite."
+"So it is a Krypter call, but an odd one.
+I don't know what most of that gibberish was, but what we did get well the accent is odd and the pronunciation is off.
+It almost sounds like an Aerilon accent, but not quite."

 Emma nodded absently as she again studied the video feed.
-"You know it really is an odd design.
-I suspect it might be an escape pod of some kind.
-Regardless we have an obligation to attempt a rescue."
+"It really is an odd design.
+Based on the lack of engines, I suspect it might be an escape pod of some kind.
+Regardless, we can mount a rescue."

 Hector Golan nodded in agreement.
-"It's a small ship Brack if we get her in to the main landing bay and have marines standing by it shouldn't be a problem.
+"It's a small ship, if we get her in to the main landing bay and have marines standing by, it shouldn't be a problem.
 DRADIS isn't detecting any radiation."

 Kyle accepted the Chief's report with a nod.
 "Chief, do what you have to."

-The four marines soon swept the small ship and then checked the two bodies on the floor.
-"Sir they are both alive but unconscious.
+The four marines had soon swept the small ship.
+They then checked the two bodies on the floor.
+"Sir, they are both alive but unconscious.
 The air is pretty stale in here.
 I'd guess life support is down."

 Kyle looked over to the med team and nodded to the ranking medic, who quickly led his two-man team aboard.
 Kyle followed and waved the marines back.
 "Stand down marines."